Classic (Adrian Gurvitz song)

 "Classic" is a song by British singer-songwriter Adrian Gurvitz.
 It was released as a single in early 1982 and is the title track of his 1982 album Classic.
-The song was a hit in his native UK, reaching the top 10 and peaking at No. 8 on the UK Singles Chart as well as reaching No. 12 in Australia.
+The song was a hit in his native UK, peaking at No. 8 on the UK Singles Chart as well as reaching No. 12 in Australia.

 It was one of the most played ballads in England in 1982.